VPLabIMPRINT/Visual_ontology/README.md

 ```

 This will make all the required libraries for FactorizableNet specific the the current system.
 Alternatively, you can also download lib.zip and extract to survOntFlaskApp/FactorizableNet.
-(It might not work on all systems)

 Then open two terminals.
 On the first terminal, run the backend from MTP_Ontology using: